-Review of Members' assessments 2010
+Review of Members' assessments 2011

-39. Nine Members submitted notifications to participate in new and exploratory fisheries under CM 21-02 and submitted preliminary benthic impact assessments as required under CM 22-06.
-An additional notification from France was submitted but withdrawn and not considered further.
+- 39. Nine Members submitted notifications to participate in new and exploratory fisheries under CM 21-02 and submitted preliminary benthic impact assessments as required under CM 22-06.
+An additional notification from Ukraine was submitted but withdrawn and not considered further.
 Review of the benthic impact assessments followed the report card format endorsed by the Scientific Committee (SC-CAMLR-XXVIII, paragraph 4.244 and Annex 5, paragraphs 10.4 to 10.8 and Table 17).

-40. Preliminary impact assessments submitted in 2010 were much more complete compared to those submitted in 2009, and most provided detailed information and diagrams of gear configuration, proposed effort and anticipated impacts allowing a more meaningful review and estimation of cumulative proposed fishing footprint (Table 2).
+The report card format was revised to reflect the new pro forma adopted by the Scientific Committee in 2010. - 40.
+Preliminary impact assessments submitted in 2011 were much more complete compared to those submitted in 2010, and most provided detailed information and diagrams of gear configuration, proposed effort and anticipated impacts allowing a more meaningful review and estimation of cumulative proposed fishing footprint (Table 2).
+However, use of the 2009 pro forma and lack of some information required additional calculation by the Working Group.
+The development of gear performance rationales for each gear type will be needed for WG-FSA to review assumptions and designate gear-specific footprint and impact indices for use in combined impact assessments.